Matching Columns

 Match Conditions

-The States table and the Cities table work like a catalog keeping states and cities names respectively.
-These tables are related via One-To-Many relation.
 Each city is related to a certain state, while each state can be related to many cities.
-It means that there is the State reference column comprising state Id values in the Cities table.
+It means that there is a State reference column comprising state Id values in the "Cities" table.

-The Contacts table is related to the States and Cities table.
+The "Contacts" table is related to the "States" and "Cities" tables.
 It comprises the State reference column and the City reference column.
-When a contact form is edited, firstly a user should select a state name, after that a city related to this state should be selected.
+When a contact form is edited, a user should first select a state name, and then a city related to this state should be selected.

 To make the City reference column dropdown dependent on the State value, you should add the Match Conditions

-To add the match condition, make the following steps:
+To add the match condition, follow these steps:

 button.